MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services/best-practices/live-fine-grained-rate-limiting.md

 Developer A has just released a title that follows all the Xbox live best practices ensuring optimal use of services while Developer B has also just released a title however this one has an unknown bug.
 This bug causes the title and each user to spam presence which results in the service going under heavy load.
-The service slows and eventually halts breaking the experience for developer A’s users even though it was developer B’s bug that caused the issue.
+The service slows and eventually halts breaking the experience for developer A's users even though it was developer B's bug that caused the issue.

-If FGRL was implemented, the service would have been able to stop receiving requests from the misbehaving title, allowing it to serve Developer A’s title its fair slice of the resource pie.
+If FGRL was implemented, the service would have been able to stop receiving requests from the misbehaving title, allowing it to serve Developer A's title its fair slice of the resource pie.

 ## Title and User granularity